 The possibilities of utilizing a storyboard are endless.
 As the demand for video content skyrockets in today's age, you can't help but think of the areas or industries where you can use this pre-productions process.
 Check out the list below.

-• Comic books.
 Storyboards generally look like comic books.
 However, the storyboard template is essential in completing your comic book, especially if you're working on graphic novels.
-Besides the flow of the story, storyboarding allows comic creators to decide the comic layout, including what to be included in each panel or box and the possible missing tasks before the main work starts.
+Besides the flow of the story, storyboarding allows comic creators to decide the comic layout, including what to include in each panel or box and the possible missing tasks before the main work starts.
 The key is to draw small sketches of the events you want to include in the comic book and put them in order.

 Benefits of using a storyboard template